jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 The fact that the net value of the assets that the bankrupt retains is less than the maximum values specified in section 158 does not give the bankrupt rights in relation to other assets in the bankrupt's estate.

 ### 162 Relative or dependant may exercise bankrupt's right to retain assets
-If the bankrupt has died, a relative or dependant of the bankrupt, who has been approved by the Assignee or the Court for this purpose, may exercise the right to retain assets under section 158 or 159 for the benefit of the bankrupt's relatives and dependants.
+If the bankrupt has died, a relative or dependant of the bankrupt, who has been approved by the Assignee or the court for this purpose, may exercise the right to retain assets under section 158 or 159 for the benefit of the bankrupt's relatives and dependants.

 ### 163 Assignee may make allowance to bankrupt
 The Assignee may make an allowance out of the property of the bankrupt to the bankrupt or any relative or dependant of the bankrupt for the support of the bankrupt and his or her relatives and dependants.